SamAthanas/user-rbac/README.md

 <p align="center">
   Finally, a flexible Role-Based Access Control (RBAC) middleware component for Home Assistant that intercepts service calls and enforces access control based on YAML configuration.<br>
-  There is also a friendly frontend GUI as an alternative to configuring the YAML directly.
+  Configure roles and user permissions using the fancy GUI editor, or configure in the YAML file directly.
 </p>

 ## 📸 Gallery